ncdcdev/amazon-kinesis-video-streams-web-viewer/README.md

 * Follow the instructions and validate your e-mail address.
 This will be registered in AWS Cognito.
 * Log into the console and you will now be in the Amazon Kinesis Video Stream Web Viewer.
 Follow the Quick-Start guide there to access Kinesis Video Streams media in the web application.

-**Note:** At any time you need to find the URL again just visit the AWS Amplify Console in your region and select the **kvs-web-viewer** project that was created for you.
+**Note:** At any time you need to find the URL again just visit the AWS Amplify Console in your region and select the **KvsWebViewer** project that was created for you.